 - blood tests

 - evoked potential test

-Your doctor might request an MRI to detect lesions on your brain or spinal cord.
-They may also ask for an evoked potential test to help detect nerve damage.
+Other tests include an MRI to detect lesions on your brain or spinal cord and an evoked potential test to help detect nerve damage.

 A lumbar puncture is a common test used to diagnose MS, and it’s a relatively simple test to perform.
 It’s generally the first step in determining whether you have MS if you’re showing symptoms.